Childhood Stress: How Parents Can Help

 What Is Traumatic Stress?

 This is the stress that comes with trauma events that are serious, intense, or sudden.
-Traumas such as serious accidents or injuries, abuse, or violence can prompt this type of stress.
+Traumas such as serious accidents or injuries, threats, abuse, or violence can prompt this type of stress.

 Parents can step in to protect kids when they know they are being mistreated or bullied.
 But it’s not always possible to protect kids from every type of trauma.
 If kids and teens go through traumatic stress, parents can help them get the care they need to recover.